abennear/hello-world/README.md

 # hello-world
-this isthe hello world repository to go with the walk through
+this is the hello world repository to go with the walk through

+I am a meat popsicle